 Most regions are less regulated than the European Union.
 Singapore Airlines compensation may be unavailable for flights that do not fall under EC 261/2004.
 This discrepancy means passengers may receive different treatment based on the departure point.

-Find out which circumstances qualify as extraordinary on our dedicated page.
-And if your case falls outside this group, file your claim through our system and let our professional team help you get what you're owed.
+And if your case falls outside this group, submit your Singapore Airlines claim for compensation through our system and let our professional team help you get what you're owed.

 A Singapore Airlines refund typically takes 7–20 business days to process.
 It depends on the original payment method and ticket type.
 Refunds to credit cards are usually faster than bank transfers.
 However, processing times may vary depending on your case.